PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 and `373 passed, 1 xfailed`; the sole expected failure is the intentionally absent owner module.
 Ruff, bytecode compilation, and whitespace validation pass.

+## Extract layout-pass-set-1 mean/attention and gate/QDQ cleanup

+`passes/layout_pass_set_1_mean_attention_gate_orchestration.py` now owns the characterized pair.
+It calls public mean/attention cleanup with the exact embedded pass context and `include_layernorm=True`, intentionally leaves the Conv-attention option at its enabled default, and then passes the original `AttentionRecoveryContext` to attention/gate/QDQ recovery.
+Both complete raw tuples are returned unchanged and by identity.

+The lowerer replaces only the two observation-only locals with `_layout_pass_set_1_mean_attention_gate_results`.
+The recorded mean-affine and quantized-PRELU phases remain the immediate boundaries.
+Existing lowerer wrappers, callback-bearing contexts, layout-pass-set-2 and suffix routes, and the terminal mean/attention route remain intact.

+Twelve stale entry assertions now follow the new outer owner while continuing to count every independent wrapper and nested orchestration route.
+Sequential validation passes: focused `3`, affected `375`, and standard `92 / 55 / 196 / 2 / 11`.
+Ruff, bytecode compilation, and whitespace checks pass.
+The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 48 to 47.